 Within each household, an idea can be created with the composition, properties, and qualities of stainless steel. an infinite number of types or grades of stainless steel that are chosen according to the specific applications.

 There are numerous grading systems for stainless steel.
 The most widely used is the SAE numbering system, which is maintained and developed by SAE International, and the European standard EN 10088 (5).
-Although there are many more, for example, the JIS and NK standards from Japan, and numerous standards ISO that refer to elements made of stainless steel.
+There are many more, for example, the JIS and NK standards from Japan, and numerous standards ISO that refer to elements made of stainless steel.

 The SAE system was originally developed jointly by the SAE (Society of Automotive Engineers) and AISI (American Iron and Steel Institute).
 It is still common to see AISI or AISI/SAE numbering, considered equivalent.